mjf1406/report-card-helper/README.md

 ### p1

 - added: can now delete a class
-- added: can now way to delete student(s)
+- added: can now delete student(s)
 - added: can now add student(s)
 - added: can now edit a class
 - added: can now edit a student